c-neto/carlosneto.dev/_sources/blog/2026/2026-07-15-vim-kubernetes-exams.md.txt

 syntax on                   " Enable syntax highlighting.
 ```

-> __WARNING__: Don't use `set mouse=a` during the exam!
->
-> The remote exam workstations have higher latency than the Killer Shell simulation environment, making mouse interactions in Vim slow and unreliable.
-Use the mouse only for scrolling.
-For editing and text selection, rely on Vim's Visual mode and line-jump commands instead.

 Each exam task is performed on a different remote node.
 Before starting a task, copy your local `~/.vimrc` to the target question machine:

 ```bash